ZHzhang01/General_regression_interference/README.md

 ## Additional experiments: response to the Review

-#### The proposed framework relies on computationally intensive steps (e.g., Monte Carlo approximations for normalization).
+#### The proposed framework relies on computationally intensive steps (e.g., Monte Carlo approximations for normalization).
 How does the method scale with large networks, especially when n is very large?
-Are there strategies to reduce computational complexity?

-#### d
+The computational complexity and could we reduce it?

+#### How it performs when we select difeerent $G$ and how to select it?

+#### Bandwith selection and comparison?

+#### Clarify the experimental settings. a) The population selection; b) The indirect effect is counter-intuitive.

+#### When the network is misspecified.

+### The multi-valued treatments.